neural-chilli/codesworth/DESIGN.md

 - How to guide developers safely through the architecture

 The goal: Make every codebase feel like it has a senior architect embedded in the documentation, available 24/7 to explain decisions, highlight risks, and guide safe changes.

+Really important stuff - avoid premature optimisation - we need to focus on awesome insights and fully understand our problem space before we optimise LLM usage and speed.
+We need to be really careful to avoid code smells like matching on the language name in areas outside the language specific parts.
+If we need new capabilities in our language analysis, we should add new functions to the trait and provide language specific implementations in the language specific areas.